acrolinx/sdk-php/README.md

-# sdk-php
+# SDK-PHP

-This library is meant to be used to interact with the Acrolinx Platform API in backend integrations.
+This library is meant to be used to interact with the Acrolinx Platform API in embedded integrations.
-It does NOT offer an interface to work with the Acrolinx sidebar.
+It does NOT offer an interface to work with the Acrolinx Sidebar.

 ## Prerequisites